-During the Fiscal Year ending October 31, 2016, we provided more than 45 education and support opportunities for patients, survivors, and caregivers in various U.S. cities, including national meetings featuring kidney cancer experts, held at M. D. Anderson Cancer Center, Houston, and two others in California, from which enduring educational materials were produced.
+During the Fiscal Year ending October 31, 2017, we provided more than 35 education and support opportunities for patients, survivors, and caregivers in various U.S. cities, including national meetings featuring kidney cancer experts, held at M. D. Anderson Cancer Center, Houston, and two others in California, from which enduring educational materials were produced.
 We hosted online informal Facebook Group interactions for survivors and caregivers, and our Facebook presence has grown to include more than 93,000 people around the globe.
+Our official Twitter account has over 10,000 followers.
 We host a growing patient community on the Inspire platform, a peer-to-peer collaboration website for patients, survivors, and caregivers.
-We sponsored a European Kidney Cancer Symposium in Spain that was attended by hundreds of medical professionals.
-Later in the year, more than 300 people attended the International Kidney Cancer Symposium in Miami, Florida.
-We mailed information packets to families and medical professionals, and provided physician referrals to hundreds of patients.
-Our membership database includes people in the US, Canada, Mexico, and more than 100 other countries.
-More than 20,000 people receive our monthly e-newsletter and hundreds more watch our monthly video news.
+We sponsored a European Kidney Cancer Symposium in Munich, Germany that was attended by hundreds of medical professionals.

 Goal: Increasing our outreach to patients globally

 How we accomplish this: by translating the NCCN Kidney Cancer Guidelines for Patients into additional languages and making the publication available online.

 Metric: We endeavor to add new translations regularly.
 A Simplified Chinese, Spanish, Czech, and German translation were completed.